Can you have any reactions or side effects from vitamin B12 injections? Most documentation papers indicate you might experience any of these:

 Anaphylactic reaction after injection of vitamin B12

-Here’s a case of two female pernicious anemia patients who had negative reactions to hydroxy B12 shots.
-The author of the study, Dr. Rosa Caballero, said that “the allergens involved in vitamin B12 reactions is likely to be a hapten.”
+Here’s a case of two female patients with pernicious anemia who had adverse reactions to B12 shots (hydroxocobalamin).
+The author of the study, Dr. Rosa Caballero, stated that the allergens involved in vitamin B12 reactions is likely to be a hapten, a small molecule that can trigger an immune response when it binds to a larger carrier protein.

 Does Our B12 Have Any Side Effects?